wistpotion/sturdy-webcomic-downloader/readme.md

 - `--headers [key] [value]`: Headers to send along with every request.
 These are useful if a webcomic requires you to log in to read it.
 Multiple key value pairs can be used (example: `--headers "auth" "token" "gdpr" "consented"`)

+- `--imageOutputDir [path]`: When specified, the software will output the raw downloaded images.
+Useful if you want to post process using other programs, like the Kindle Comic Converter.

 ### Examples

 Download the first 50 pages of xkcd: `sturdywcdl-win.exe "https://xkcd.com/1/" "div#comic > img" "a[rel='next']" xkcd.pdf --maxPages 50`

-Download the entirety of Goth Western: `"https://www.gothwestern.com/" "img#cc-comic" "div#cc-comicbody > a" downloads/gothicwestern.pdf`
+Download the entirety of Goth Western: `sturdywcdl-win.exe "https://www.gothwestern.com/" "img#cc-comic" "div#cc-comicbody > a" downloads/gothicwestern.pdf`

+Download the first 10 pages of Lost Nightmare and keep the images: `sturdywcdl-win.exe "https://www.lostnightmare.com/comic/01-01" "img#cc-comic" "div#cc-comicbody > a" dl/lostnightmare.pdf --maxPages 10 --imageOutputDir "dl/img"`

 ## Very common errors